-Experienced estate planning attorneys typically advise clients to incorporate a Medicaid planning component in their estate plan long before they reach retirement age.
+Experienced estate planning attorney typically advise clients to incorporate a Medicaid planning component in their estate plan long before they reach retirement age.
 For one reason or another, however, you may not have done so and are suddenly facing the need to qualify for Medicaid.
 As you may now realize, the need to qualify for Medicaid can put your hard-earned assets at risk causing you to wonder if it is too late for Medicaid planning to help.
-As we, the Owings Mills Medicaid planning attorneys at Gershberg & Associates, LLC explain, it may not be too late to plan for Medicaid to help you if you find yourself facing the need to qualify for Medicaid.
+As we, the Owings Mills Medicaid planning attorney at Gershberg & Associates, LLC explain, it may not be too late to plan for Medicaid to help you if you find yourself facing the need to qualify for Medicaid.

 Why Would I Need to Qualify for Medicaid?

 Around retirement age, we all stand close to a 70 percent chance of eventually needing some type of long-term care (LTC) services in the future.
 The cost of LTC, should you need it, will be high.
 Nationwide, the average cost of a year in LTC for 2021 was over $100,000.
 As a Maryland resident, however, you will likely pay more than the national average, with the average running over $140,000 per year in 2021.

 While the high cost is troubling by itself, the bigger problem may only become apparent when you realize that Medicare will not cover your LTC expenses.
 The same goes for most private health insurance policies unless you purchased a separate long-term care policy.
 The good news is that Medicaid does cover LTC.
 As a result, over half of all seniors currently in an LTC facility rely on Medicaid for help paying at least some of their LTC bills.
 First, however, you must qualify for Medicaid which can be challenging if you did not include Medicaid planning in your estate plan.